TIMELINE ASTROLOGY

 The words of Yogananda are a reminder of our true nature, beyond the stars.
 Yet Yogananda had his own life experiences here on earth, clearly reflected in his birth chart and timeline of events.
 In that way, you and I, are no different to Yogananda.
 And he is no different to you or I. Here is Paramahansa Yogananda’s birth chart with sidereal Leo rising.

-Having Leo rising alone would have make him act (Leo rising sign) and feel (Moon was also rising in Leo) as if he were in control of his destiny.
+Having Leo rising alone would have made him act (Leo rising sign) and feel (Moon was also rising in Leo) as if he were in control of his destiny.
 The fire-dominant signs, Aries, Leo, and Sagittarius, tend to approach life that way.
 That itself is mapped out in his birth chart.
 Did Yogananda outwit the stars?
 It’s probably more helpful to state Yogananda aligned with his ‘core subjectivity’ (Leo) and became one with the Creator; his Moon lined up with his soul’s expression in the Sun’s sign, Leo.
 We, too, can rise above our kārmik patterns, our life stories, mapped out in our birth charts.

 Making Sense